Spirrwell/source-sdk-2013-cmake/README.md

 GCC 5 or greater should also work fine.
 This repo should build out of the box with the Steam Runtime Soldier container.
 Scout will require a bit of tinkering to update CMake and switch to GCC 5 or higher.

 ### macOS
 This should also build on macOS.
 Just note that for Xcode, only versions 9.4.1 and earlier support the i386 architecture.
-If building from a different IDE, or command line, you shouldn't have to worry about this.
-In fact, the project generation scripts should output Makefiles by default.
+If building from a different IDE, or command line, you might not have to worry about this depending on your setup.
+The project generation scripts should output Makefiles by default.

 Building with macOS 10.13.6 (High Sierra) is recommended.
 Please check this project out if you're interested in a macOS container: https://github.com/sickcodes/Docker-OSX